jamieyello/DownUnder-UI/README.md

 ## Documentation/How to Use
 This project is a shared project library, meaning it does not compile without your project.
 An Azure DevOps package will be put up, but until then it can be added as a shared project reference directly.

+Note that the daily commits often times break things.
+Stable builds will be posted soon.

 And read the [getting started guide.](https://github.com/jamieyello/DownUnder-UI/wiki/Using-the-Library:-Part-1,-Setting-Up)

 ## Community